Death Wish II: Plot

-The LAPD suspect that the murders are the work of a vigilante and ask the NYPD for guidance as they dealt with a vigilante spree years earlier.
-NYPD Detective Frank Ochoa suspects it may be Paul again and is sent to assist with the case.
+After the victims of the parking garage assault refuse to identify Paul, the LAPD suspect that the murders are the work of a vigilante and ask the NYPD for guidance.
+NYPD Detective Frank Ochoa suspects it may be Paul again, and is sent to assist with the case.
 Ochoa understands that Paul, when caught, will reveal that he was released without being charged for killing the ten muggers in New York City.
-Ochoa meets with Mankewicz, who suspects that Ochoa is not telling him everything.
-Ochoa enters Geri's apartment and tells her about Paul's previous vigilante killing spree in New York City.
-After Paul returns to his house, Geri confronts him about Ochoa's revelation, but he denies it.
-Ochoa follows Paul to a local square, where Paul is tailing the three remaining gang members.
-He follows them to an abandoned park, where a major arms and drug deal is underway.
-A sniper scouts Paul and attempts to kill him, but Ochoa warns Paul and fatally shoots the sniper.
-Ochoa is mortally wounded by Nirvana, and Paul shoots Cutter in the head and another dealer and wounds Punkcut.
-The arms dealer tries to get away, but Paul shoots him and causes his car to drive off a cliff and explodes, but Nirvana escapes.
-Ochoa tells Paul to avenge him before he dies.
+Ochoa enters Geri's apartment and tells her about Paul's previous vigilante killing spree in New York.
+After Paul returns to his house, Geri confronts him, but he denies everything.

+Ochoa follows Paul, who is tailing the three remaining gang members.
+He follows them to an abandoned park, where an arms and drug deal is underway.
+A sniper scouts Paul and attempts to kill him.
+Ochoa warns Paul and fatally shoots the sniper.
+Ochoa is mortally wounded by Nirvana, and Paul wounds Punkcut and kills Cutter and another dealer.
+The arms dealer tries to get away, but Paul shoots and causes his car to drive off a cliff and explode.
+Nirvana escapes.
+Ochoa tells Paul to avenge him and dies.
 Paul escapes, and Punkcut dies from his injuries after giving information about Nirvana to the police.